 As soon as I realized this, I applied for a second credit card, which increased my overall available credit.
 I kept my spending at the same level, so my credit utilization actually went down.

-Why “No Debt” Doesn’t Automatically Equal a Good Credit Score
+How “No Debt” Can Lead to a Low Credit Score

 This makes more sense if you understand what goes into determining your credit score.
 FICO scores are the scores 90% of lenders use when checking credit, so these are the most important to understand.